Chart Color Schemes

 The level of cultural diversity witnessed in Jingili was found to be above average when compared nationally for a number of language and cultural background related metrics

-Jingili's population was found to be more culturally diverse than most local markets, with 26.0% born overseas and 21.3% speaking a language other than English at home.
-Christianity was the dominant religion in Jingili as of 20XX, comprising 39.2% of its population.
-However, Buddhism had higher representation in Jingili compared to Greater Darwin, with 3.0% versus 4.1%.
+Jingili's population showed higher cultural diversity than most local markets, with 26.0% born overseas and 21.3% speaking a language other than English at home.
+Christianity was the dominant religion in Jingili, comprising 39.2% of its population.
+Buddhism had an overrepresentation in Jingili at 3.0%, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity